Framestore

-Framestore is a British animation and visual effects studio based in Chancery Lane in London.
-Formed in 1986, it acquired and subsequently merged with the Computer Film Company in 1997.
-Framestore specialises in effects for film, television, video games, and other media.
-It is the largest production house within Europe, employing roughly 2500 staff — 1000 in London, and 1500 across offices in Chicago, New York, Los Angeles, Montreal, Vancouver, Mumbai and Beijing.
+Framestore is a British visual effects and computer animation studio based on Chancery Lane in London, England.
+The company was founded in 1986.
+Framestore specializes in visual effects for film and prestige TV, advertising, rides, and immersive experiences.
+It is the largest production house in Europe, employing roughly 3,000 staff, including 1,000 in London, and 1,500 across studios in Chicago, New York, Los Angeles, Montreal, Melbourne and Mumbai.

 History

 Foundation

-Framestore was founded in 1986 by husband and (then) wife William Sargent and Sharon Reed, together with three friends.
+Framestore was founded in 1986 by William Sargent and Sharon Reed, together with three friends.
 Tim Webber joined Framestore in 1988 and led the company's push into digital film and television, developing Framestore's virtual camera and motion rig systems.
-In 1992, Mike Milne started the CGI department, adding computer-generated animation to the company's range of facilities.
+In 1992, Mike Milne started the CGI department, adding computer-generated imagery animation to the company's range of facilities.

 Merger with CFC

-In 1997, Framestore acquired the Computer Film Company, which was one of the UK's first digital film special effects companies, developing technology for digital film scanning, compositing, and output.
+In 1997, Framestore acquired the Computer Film Company, which was one of the UK's first digital film visual effects companies, developing technology for digital film scanning, compositing, and output.
 CFC was founded in London in 1984 by Mike Boudry, Wolfgang Lempp (now CTO at Filmlight) and Neil Harris (Lightworks).
 CFC's first film was The Fruit Machine, in 1988, which utilised early morphing techniques.

 In 2004, Framestore opened their first satellite office in New York City, to focus on advertising.
 This was followed by another office in Iceland in 2008, which has since been closed and has reopened as a local VFX company, RVX.
 In 2013 Framestore opened an office in Montreal, followed by another in Los Angeles the same year.
 In 2014, it launched a production arm.

-Early projects for the company include the delivery of its first feature animation project The Tale of Despereaux with Universal; the completion of Europe's first digital intermediate for the film Chicken Run in 2000; contribution of scenes for the 2009 film Avatar, and the completion as a production project of four British feature films which opened in theatres between during 2009 and 2010.
+Early projects for the company include the delivery of its first feature animation project The Tale of Despereaux with Universal; the completion of Europe's first digital intermediate for the film Chicken Run in 2000; contribution of scenes for the 2009 film Avatar, and the completion as a production project of four British feature films which opened in theaters between during 2009 and 2010.